cabarbato/cabarbato/README.md

 # Colleen A. Barbato

-I'm a Front End Engineer that does a lot of Full Stack stuff for a content marketing firm.
-I specialize in interactive data visualizations and web scraping, and I'm currently studing Typescript, React Native, and how to incorporate DevOps practices into our company's SDLC.
+I'm a Software Engineer for a global technology consulting company.
+I specialize in front-end web and mobile development, particularly using React Native and Typescript.
+My favorite projects typically include data visualization and interactive storytelling.
+I also have experience with implementing Jenkins Pipelines, using AWS services, and working with Python, Node.js, and PHP.

+When I'm not working, I'm either studying a new language (currently Java), playing outside with my family, or messing around with Minecraft Java Edition.
 I also enjoy drawing in my spare time, and I have previous experience in graphic and industrial design.

 ## Favorite Tools
 * React